frank-wildenburg/DUST/README.md

 * The prompt can be ``base``, ``thatis`` or ``more-likely``
 * The sentence can be ``sen`` (underspecified sentence) or ``csen`` (control sentence)
 * The continuation can be ``correct`` or ``incorrect``

+For more detail on what these things mean, see our paper

 ## License
 DUST is a non-commercial dataset which, like all of its component datasets, is intended for research purposes.
 We have also provided attribution to the creators of the component datasets, allowing it to be released in accordance with all of the licensing terms of these component datasets.
 Owing to the WikiHow data contained within, we also release DUST with a CC BY-NC-SA license.